learn-co-curriculum/python-p4-v2-flask-sqlalchemy-json-response/README.md

 ```

 Look carefully at the structure of the Python string assigned to the variable
-`json` within the `demo_json()` route.
+`json` within the `demo_json()` view.
 The Python string itself is enclosed in
 single quotes, while the keys and values (except for the number) are enclosed in
 double quotes.

-Let's test this route.
+Let's test this view.
 Make sure you are in the `server` directory, then run
 `app.py`:

 ```console